Mosque: Political mobilization

-The late 20th century saw an increase in the number of mosques used for political purposes.
-While some governments in the Muslim world have attempted to limit the content of Friday sermons to strictly religious topics, there are also independent preachers who deliver khutbas that address social and political issues, often in emotionally charged terms.
+The late 20th century saw an increase in the number of mosques that deliver politics and economy related lectures.
+While some governments in the Muslim world attempted to limit the content of Friday sermons to strictly religious topics, there are also independent preachers who deliver khutbas that address social and political issues, often in emotionally charged terms.
 Common themes include social inequalities, necessity of jihad in the face of injustice, and the universal struggle between good and evil.
-In Islamic countries like Bangladesh, Pakistan, Iran, and Saudi Arabia, political subjects are preached by imams at Friday congregations on a regular basis.
+In Islamic countries like Bangladesh, Pakistan, Iran, and Saudi Arabia, political subjects are preached by some imams at some of the Friday congregations.
 Mosques often serve as meeting points for political opposition in times of crisis.

 Countries with a minority Muslim population are more likely than Muslim-majority countries of the Greater Middle East to use mosques as a way to promote civic participation.
 Studies of US Muslims have consistently shown a positive correlation between mosque attendance and political involvement.
 Some of the research connects civic engagement specifically with mosque attendance for social and religious activities other than prayer.
 American mosques host voter registration and civic participation drives that promote involving Muslims, who are often first- or second-generation immigrants, in the political process.
 As a result of these efforts as well as attempts at mosques to keep Muslims informed about the issues facing the Muslim community, regular mosque attendants are more likely to participate in protests, sign petitions, and otherwise be involved in politics.
 Research on Muslim civic engagement in other Western countries "is less conclusive but seems to indicate similar trends".